rapmd73/JackrabbitRelay/README.md

 In the base directory (/home/JackrabbitRelay/Base), there are several
 files:

-    CCXT-PlaceOrder
+    CCXT-PlaceOrder.spot
+    CCXT-PlaceOrder.future

-        This is the Order Processor.
-You actually wont use this file directly, but rather copy it to the actual exchange designated order transactor, for example PlaceOrder.ftxus
+        These are the Order Processors.
+You actually wont use these files directly, but rather copy them to the actual exchange designated order transactor, for example PlaceOrder.ftxus.spot

     PlaceOrder.tester